Good news, summer road trippers.

 Thankfully, we’ve got an answer.
 Cue the high-tech intel …

-As the time of cheap gas comes to an end, Fuelcaster is a modern-day hero that lets you know if prices are expected to rise or fall.
+As the time of cheap gas comes to an end, Fuelcaster is a modern-day hero that lets you know if prices are expected to rise or fall tomorrow.
 That way, you can decide whether you should buy today or wait for better prices tomorrow.

 It also lets you know which gas stations have the lowest prices in your area, so you can get the best possible deal every single time you fuel up.